zahid-sami/UNP-Project-Zahid-Sami--Machine-Learning/README.md

 2. Converting Categorical Values to Numerical

-3. Plotting Heatmap to See Dependency of Dependent Value on Independent Features
+3. Plotting a Heatmap to See the Dependency of the Dependent Value on Independent Features

 4. Data Visualization (Plots of Feature vs Feature)